DeadBread76/Raid-Toolbox/README.md

 ### "it's for education purpose only"

-Supports Windows, Linux, Mac and [Android](https://github.com/DeadBread76/Raid-Toolbox/wiki/How-to-set-up-Termux-to-run-RTB).
+Supports Windows, Linux, Mac, [Android](https://github.com/DeadBread76/Raid-Toolbox/wiki/How-to-set-up-Termux-to-run-RTB) and iOS with [iSH](https://ish.app/).
 (Tested on Windows 10 Education/Professional, Ubuntu 18.10, Mac OS Sierra and Android 9 with Termux 0.72)

 ### Need any help?